-The Tampa Bay Rays and three-time American League All-Star pitcher David Price agreed to a one year, $14 million contract on Thursday.
+The Tampa Bay Rays and three time AL All-Star pitcher David Price agreed to a one year, $14 million contract on Thursday.

 By reaching a deal with Price, the Rays avoided arbitration.
 Price was projected to earn at least $13 million after arbitration this offseason.
 The Rays have made the playoffs for the fourth time in six years last season.